We are expecting some (very!) welcome changes to the gas safety rules to come in to force in early April.

 “This avoids landlords waiting until the last minute and not gaining access or having to shorten the annual cycle check to comply with the law,” says the Health and Safety Executive, the agency responsible for enforcing gas safety laws.

 An engineer completes a gas safety record on 10 February 2018 which means the next check is due by 10 February 2019 (the “deadline date”).
 On 5 January 2019, the next gas safety record is completed (about 5 weeks early).
 The next check will be due on 10 February 2020 despite being done early because the deadline date has been retained under the new legislation.
 Under the previous rules using this example, the next record would have been due on 5 January 2020.

 Resetting the clock

-It’s important to remember there is only a two month window to complete the check early:
+It’s important to remember there is only a two month window to complete the check early.

-311 Where a gas safety check is carried out at less than 10 months following the previous gas safety check this will have the effect of “resetting the clock” and the deadline date will now be 12 months from the date of this latest check.
+If the gas safety check is carried out at less than 10 months following the previous gas safety check this will have the effect of “resetting the clock” and the deadline date will now be 12 months from the date of this latest check.

-Replacement of individual appliance
+Replacement of individual appliances